rickykiet83/tedu-56-mfe/README.md

-# Microfrontend Application Infrastructure Setup
+# Micro Frontend Angular Application

-This README provides instructions to configure the infrastructure for a microfrontend application using Docker
+This README provides instructions to configure the infrastructure for a Micro Frontend application using Docker

 ## Prerequisites